microsoft/vscode/README.md

 ##Features
 * Linting (using PyLint)
 * Intellisense and auto completion
-* Code formatting (using AutoPep8)
+* Code formatting (using Autopep8)
 * Renaming
 * Viewing references
 * Going to definitins
 * View signature and similar by hovering over a function or method
 * Debugging using PDB (work in progress, please remove any and all issues)
-* Debugging with support for local variables, expressions, watch window, stack information, break points
+* Debugging with support for local & global variables, arguments, expressions, watch window, stack information, break points
-*   (currently you cannot removed any added breakpoints, this will be fixed in a future release)

 * Sorting imports

 ## Issues, Feedback and Suggestions